kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/01_Introduction.md

 We will get to reuse our knowledge about Kotlin's language paradigms, syntax, and tooling to build front-end applications for modern browsers.

-During this hands-on, we will learn how to build our first application with Kotlin/JS and React.
+In this hands-on, we will learn how to build our first application with Kotlin/JS and React.
 We will go through the usual tasks associated with building a typical, simple React application.

 We will explore how [Kotlin's DSLs](https://kotlinlang.org/docs/type-safe-builders.html) can be used to help us write our app completely in Kotlin.